smart-camera-engagement/two_camera_anomaly_detection/README.md

 ## Prepare

 1. Clone [picamera2](https://github.com/raspberrypi/picamera2)
-1. Create a folder named "demo" in picamera2/example/ADI
+1. Create a folder named "ADI" in picamera2/example
 2. Create a folder named "Detection" in picamera2/examples/ADI/Models/, copy your pill detection ai model(network.rpk) and labels(labels.txt) into this folder.
 3. Create a folder named "Anomaly" in picamera2/examples/ADI/Models/, copy your pill anomaly detection ai model(network.rpk) into this folder.
 4. Put this repo into folder picamera2/example/ADI